novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-74.md

 "Oh, yeah."

-(I'm meeting with Son Jung-ui right now.)
+(I'm meeting with Son Jung-yi right now.)

 As if he expected it, Lee Hyun-woo's voice was relaxed.